cdl-geneseo/geneseo-dictionary/G/Guidelines.md

 # Guidelines

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Guidelines

 Created by  Unknown User (nac16) on Dec 11, 2020

 n.
 Principles or rules.Source: Dictionary of Geneseo English, Fall 2020, ChojnackiAs of 2020, 93% of students surveyed know the word.93% of students surveyed know the word.
 Of those surveyed, 90.7% believed it originated elsewhere.
 (Chojnacki, G-M, 2020)